-Autumn Leaves
+Chapter 13 Autumn Leaves

-He was standing at the far end of the roof garden, leaning nonchalantly against the railing.
-He was dressed in a beautifully tailored dark suit, a pale silk cravat and was carrying a cane topped with a mother-of-pearl handle.
+HE WAS standing at the far end of the roof garden leaning nonchalantly against the railing.
+He was dressed in a beautifully tailored dark suit and a pale silk cravat; he was carrying a cane topped with a mother-of-pearl handle.
 The witnesses had been right about his face.
-Even as I concentrated on his features, I found myself noticing the gleam of his gold cufflinks, the scarlet triangle of his pocket handkerchief, anything except his face.
+Even as I concentrated on his features, I found myself noticing the gleam of his gold cuff links, the scarlet triangle of his pocket handkerchief, anything except his face.
 This was him - the Faceless One.

-'Oi,' I shouted, 'just what do you think you're doing?'
+"Oy," I shouted.
+"Just what do you think you're doing?"

-'Do you mind?' said Faceless.
-'I'm trying to talk to the ladies here.'
-His accent was generic posh, public-school, Oxbridge - which fitted the profile and endeared him to my proletarian soul not at all.
+"Do you mind?" said Faceless.
+"I'm trying to talk to the ladies here."
+His accent was generic posh, public school, Oxbridge - which fit the profile and endeared him to my proletarian soul not at all.

-'Well, you can talk to me first,' I said, 'or you can go to hospital.'
+"Well, you can talk to me first," I said.
+"Or you can go to the hospital."

-'On the other hand,' said Faceless, 'you could just take a quick jump off the parapet.'
+"On the other hand," said Faceless.
+"You could just take a quick jump off the parapet."

-His tone was so reasonable I actually took three steps towards the railing before I could stop myself.
-It was Seducere, of course, the glamour, and it might have worked on me if I hadn't spent the year having various demigods and nature spirits trying to mess with my mind.
+His tone was so reasonable that I actually took three steps toward the railing before I could stop myself.
+It was seducere, of course, the glamour, and it might have worked on me if I hadn't spent the year having various demigods and nature spirits trying to mess with my mind.
 Nothing gives you mental toughness like having Lady Tyburn trying to make you her house slave.
-I kept heading for the railing, though, because there's no point giving away an advantage, and I was curious to know what he wanted from Simone and her sisters.
+I kept heading for the railing, though, because there's no point giving away an advantage and I was curious to know what he wanted from Simone and her sisters.

-'Ladies,' he said, 'I realise your true nature may have come as a shock, and right now you're a little confused.'
-He was speaking softly, but I heard his words with unnatural clarity.
-Part of the Seducere?
-I wondered - me and Nightingale were going to have to have a long chat about this sometime soon.
+"Ladies," he said, "I realize your true nature may have come as a shock and right now you're a little confused."
+He was speaking softly but I heard his words with unnatural clarity.
+Part of the seducere?
+I wondered.
+Nightingale and I were going to have to have a long chat about this sometime soon.

-I'd reached the edge of the roof, so I turned and put my foot up on the railing as if I was about to climb over sideways before plunging to a horrible death.
+I'd reached the edge of the roof, so I turned and put my foot up on the railing as if I were about to climb over sideways before plunging to a horrible death.
 It also gave me an opportunity to see what Faceless was up to.

 He was still chatting up the girls.
-'I know you believe that you are cursed,' he said, 'forced to satiate your unnatural appetites by draining the life force of others.
-But I want you to think outside of the box.'
+"I know you believe that you are cursed," he said.
+"Forced to satiate your unnatural appetites by draining the life force of others.
+But I want you to think outside the box."

-I still couldn't see his face, but I'd done a bit of reading since Alexander Smith had given us the description of his face or, more accurately, hadn't.
-Victor Bartholomew, possibly the most boring magician that ever lived, named it as Vultus occulto, which even I knew was pig Latin, and had devoted an entire chapter on the subject of countermeasures which, typically for Bartholomew, I could boil down to one sentence: Keep looking really hard and sooner or later you'll see through it.
+I still couldn't see his features, but I'd done a bit of reading since Alexander Smith had given us a description of his face or, more accurately, hadn't.
+Victor Bartholomew, possibly the most boring magician who ever lived, named it vultus occulto - which even I knew was pig Latin - and had devoted an entire chapter to the subject of countermeasures, which, typically for Bartholomew, I could boil down to one sentence - "Keep looking really hard and sooner or later you'll see through it."
 So that's what I did.

-'What if,' said Faceless, 'and I throw this out to you as a hypothetical, what if it was all right to feed on people?
-What is feeding off people anyway, but good old exploitation?
-And we're perfectly happy to exploit people, aren't we?'
+"What if," said Faceless, "- and I throw this out to you as a hypothetical - what if it was all right to feed on people?
+What is feeding off people anyway but good old exploitation?
+And we're perfectly happy to exploit people, aren't we?"

 I glanced over at Simone.
-She and her sisters had stopped holding each other and were regarding Faceless with the same polite interest one might give to a visiting dignitary in the hope that he gets on with it and shuts up soon.
+She and her sisters had stopped holding one another and were regarding Faceless with the same polite interest one might give to a visiting dignitary in the hope that he gets on with it and shuts up soon.

 Ha, I thought.
-Tyburn would have had them genuflecting by now.
+Tyburn would have them genuflecting by now.